 Caution: If it appears as though the pest has gotten out of hand and no natural home remedies can get rid of the ants, do not hesitate to seek professional assistance – especially when it comes to pharaoh or carpenter ants, which can cause serious damage in a very short amount of time.

 This article was translated from German into English by Hilary.
-You can view the original here: Ameisen bekämpfen: Natürliche Hausmittel für Garten und Wohnung.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Ameisen bekämpfen: Natürliche Hausmittel für Garten und Wohnung.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?